willettk/ancientlives/README.md

-6) As an option, a script named "pfile" is included to make summary plots of the current data dump.
-It can be loaded within gnuplot to produce graphs.
+6) As an option, scripts are included to make summary plots of the current data dump.
+It can be loaded within gnuplot or Python to produce graphs.

-	# plot the data - optional
+	# plotting in GNUPLOT
 	gnuplot < pfile

-    # OR do it in Python
+    # plotting in Python
     python plot_stats.py